timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-08-21
+# Objectives for Today 2026-08-27

 - Just chill, and stuff; getting started
 - Planning out promotional campaign for Rushcremental release on the 15th
 - Writing for promotional campaign of Rushcremental.
+- Adding RevShare % to the Planner in the Indie Career Tracker
-- Solving how "movement" or "the core" of Turn by Turn works...
+- Research and pre-production for Turn by Turn

 ## Events / Notices / Coming Soon